Top 50 AI Funded Startups June 2026 | Complete Rankings

 $285M total • $1.7B valuation • Series D

-Autonomous electric freight trucks deployed with Walmart, Maersk, and other logistics majors
+Autonomous electric freight trucks deployed with Walmart, Maersk, and other logistics majors.
+Commercial fleets operating in the US and Europe.

 Replit